 Do you love the thought of getting away in your motorhome on the open roads with no internet to disturb you?
 Well no, not many of us do now.
-Some of us can’t even contemplate the thought of going away without being sure we have a good internet connection, either for work, social media, FaceTiming family back home or just to make sure the kids are entertained and not whinging.
+Some of us can’t even contemplate the thought of going away without being sure we have a good internet connection on our motorhomes, either for work, social media, FaceTiming family back home or just to make sure the kids are entertained and not whinging.

 There’s a whole host of innovative ideas, technical options, and products available on the market; we’ve explored just a few below.